JiaweiZhuang/jiaweizhuang.github.io/posts/fsx-experiments.rst

 The two experiments are independent so feel free to jump to either one.

 **Disclaimer**: This is just a preliminary result and is by no means a rigorous evaluation.
 In particular, I have made no effort on fine-turning the performance.
-I have no affiliation with AWS (although I do have their generous funding), so please treat this as a third-party report.
+I am not affiliated with AWS (although I do have their generous funding), so please treat this as a third-party report.

 .. contents::
 .. section-numbering::